Jinsl-lab/scInt/README.md

 # scInt
-scInt: accurate integration of multiple heterogeneous single-cell RNA-seq data sets by learning contrastive biological variation
+Accurate integration of multiple heterogeneous single-cell RNA-seq data sets by learning contrastive biological variation

 scInt is a integration tool of exploring single-cell transcriptome in biological issues, especially in the comparison of single-cell samples from different biological conditions.
 If you have any suggestions or problems on this package, please contact Y. Zhou (yangz@stu.hit.edu.cn), or submit through this GitHub page directly.